rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 The spider remained silent an instant, its eight glowing orbs fixed on Hannah.

-To Hannah, the next few instants felt like an eternity to Hannah.
+To Hannah, the next few instants felt like an eternity.
 She saw the black spider descending on Amir, burying her fangs deep in the powerless body; dark veins spread from the fangs swallowing whole Amir's body.
 The spider had turned Amir into another black statue.

 Hannah felt like her legs' bones had suddenly vanished, gravity did its job and she dropped on the ground.
-Tears rushing down her face.
+A stream of tears rushed down her face.

 *Wrong again little one.
-You are down to the last chance you have!* - said the spider, casting a wrap around Amir's frozen body.
+You are down to the last chance you have!* - said the spider, wrapping Amir's frozen body with a thick layer of pure white silk.

-Hannah felt so much regret, she should have enjoyed more Amir's nuances, his almost inexhaustible sense of humour in adversity, his energy, his loving persona.
+There was an Amir sized hole in Hannah's mind and heart.
+The little reason fighting to take control told her she should have enjoyed more of Amir's nuances, his almost inexhaustible sense of humour in adversity, his energy, his loving persona.
 She felt so much guilt, she let Sam and Amir down.
 She felt alone once more, like she had felt before she met the pair of friends.
+Hannah's anguish bounced back on her, turning some of the pain into regret and agony.

-The stream of sentiments and tears could not be stopped, she just laid on the floor sobbing.
+The stream of sentiments and tears could not be stopped, she just laid on the floor, collapsed in a sobbing little girl.

 *Have you given up?* - said the spider moving closer to Hannah.